 Alloy Grades – 4140 Annealed

 PA Steel has steel warehouses across the northeast including Bensalem, Whitehall and York, PA, as well as Naugatuck, CT, Cleveland, OH, Stanley, NC, Ashland, VA and Bethpage, NY.
-If you’re in need of carbon and alloy steel for your next project, please contact us to receive a custom quote and to learn more about our shipping and pick-up options.
+If you’re in need of a carbon and alloy steel distributor for your next project, please contact us to receive a custom quote and to learn more about our shipping and pick-up options.